thiagosrpt/MIT-eye-movement/README.md

 ### Title: Eye Movement Animation

-This MIT's assignment consists in using divis to draw eyes, the divs that similate the eye ires will follow the user's cursor while it's being moved through the screen.
+This MIT's assignment consists in using DIVs to simulate 2 eyes on an webpage, the eyes eyes follows the user's cursor while it's being moved through the screen.

 <img src="eye-movement-project-thumbnail.jpg">